Sinema’s shift: ‘Prada socialist’ to corporate donor magnet

 Among the donors:

 —Executives and a PAC for the drugmaker Amgen have given at least $21,500 in 2021, making Sinema second only to House Republican leader Kevin McCarthy of California in receiving contributions from the company this year.
 Almost all of the Amgen donations were clustered in late June, when Democrats were pushing legislation that would have curtailed pharmaceutical company earnings by allowing Medicare to negotiate lower drug prices.
 Sinema’s opposition was instrumental in leading lawmakers to pursue a scaled-back version that is now advancing in the House.
+The new plan would allow Medicare to negotiate the price of about 100 drug within a few years, while limiting monthly insulin copayments to $35 for many.

 Company CEO Robert Bradway gave Sinema $5,000; two company lobbyists gave an additional $3,000.